 - Keep your curtains closed at night to conserve heat.
 Doing this in empty rooms or rooms that you don’t use often will reduce the heating bill.

 - Invest in a lagging jacket for the hot water tank.
 This will help to keep the water hotter for longer.

 - Be sure to close the windows when the central heating is on, which will reduce waste.

 - Take shorter showers to save hot water.
 Having a shower instead of a bath will result in the use of less hot water.
 Less hot water will mean less expense and waste.

 - Dress for the weather.
-Just because we have central heating doesn’t mean we should be walking around the house in short sleeves.
+Just because we have central heating doesn’t mean we should walk around the house in short sleeves.
 Put on your jumper or cosy up with a blanket when watching TV or relaxing in the evenings with a good book.

 - Ensure curtains and furniture are not too close to the radiator.
 Furniture will block the radiators heating the room.
 Curtains will push the heat up and out through the window.

 These are just a few ideas, tips, and life hacks that will help to impact the cost of running your home positively.
 The best thing is that you can start them today.
 Do you have any ideas to share or great ideas to help reduce energy consumption?
 We’d love to hear them.
 Head over to our Facebook, Instagram or Twitter pages to share.

 The second blog of this 3 blog series is on routine checks and habits you can build into your day to help reduce the cost of running your home.

 Increases in the cost of goods and services are having an impact on many people living in Ireland.
 This blog’s tips, tricks, and life hacks are suggestions to help you find better value and stretch your euro.